zirkelc/millis-js/README.md

 # Millis.js

-A tiny and dependency-free library for date and time manipulation in JavaScript.
-It provides an elegant, chainable API with immutable operations, making it easy to perform complex date arithmetic while avoiding common pitfalls.
+A tiny and dependency-free library for date and time arithmetic with a chainable and immutable API.

 ## Key Features